michelleconville/bakery-lane/README.md

 ![contact form](assets/images/features/contact-form.JPG)

 #### Thank-you message
-*   On successful submission of the contact form, the user will be navigated to thank-you.html displaying a thank you message.
+*   On successful submission of the contact form, the user will be navigated to thank-you page displaying a thank you message.
 *   This will allow the user know their message has been received.

 ![contact form](assets/images/features/thank-you.JPG)